- 1 What month do you prune pear trees?

 Standards often grow 18 to 20 feet tall and 12 or more feet wide.
 Plant dwarf pear trees 18 to 20 feet apart.
 Dwarf pear trees usually grow eight to 10 feet tall and spread to about seven feet across.
 Dwarf pear trees often produce fruit a little sooner than standard trees.

-How do you prune a small pear tree?
+How do you prune a mature fruit tree?